ronaldscott/docker-presentation/PITCHME.md

 #### Private Registry

 Anyone can self-host a private Docker registry.
 Many organizations do so.
-This is analogous to hosting a private package registry link NuGet.
+This is analogous to hosting a private package registry, like NuGet.

 ---